DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-row-detail.md

 Field | Type | Description
 ------|------|------------
-row | [TableRow](table-view.md#table-row) | A row object for showing its details
+row | [TableRow](table-view.md#table-row) | A row object for showing its details template | Component&lt;void&gt; | A component that renders details for a row

 ### <a name="detail-toggle-props"></a>DetailToggleProps